Meteor-Community-Packages/stratosphere/README.md

 * Synchronization with meteor-tool
 * Publishing and unpublishing of packages, versions, builds, metadata changes
 * Uploading and downloading of files
-* Soem fo the admin commands
+* Some fo the admin commands

 Next thing to figure out is how to handle logins from Meteor tool